djeanner/NMReDATA/examples_of_NMRrecords_and_nmredata_sdf_files/examples_of_nmredata.sdf_files_generated_by_nmredata_export_for_mnova_files/readme.txt

+Update: May 7 2019
+Corrected encapsulation in zip files

 A set of nmredata.sdf and NMR records were generated from nova files using a Mnova script.
 They are just for illustration and test purpose.
 They were generated using a export script written by a Damien Jeannerat.
 Dont hesitate to contact me (damien.jeannerat@unige.ch) if you have any question...
 This dropbox folder is related to a github repository and a dropbox.

 Link to the Mnova script: https://github.com/djeanner/NMReDATA/tree/master/tools/Generate_NMR_record_from_Mnova_files/Mnova_script_to_generate_of_nmredata_file